MyGet/PackageSourceDiscovery/README.md

 Discover-PackageSources -Url "http://www.myget.org/gallery"
 ```

 Close and re-open Visual Studio and check your package sources.
-The URL has been verified for a NFD manifest URL and the manifest has been parsed.
+The URL has been verified for a PSD manifest URL and the manifest has been parsed.
 Matching feeds have been installed into the NuGet.config file, in this case all feeds listed in the MyGet gallery.

 ## Request

-An NFD request is an HTTP GET to an NDF manifest file with optional authentication and an optional NuGet-ApiKey HTTP Header.
+An PSD request is an HTTP GET to an NDF manifest file with optional authentication and an optional NuGet-ApiKey HTTP Header.
 There are no filtering or searching options at this time.

 ## Response

 The response will be an XML document following the **Really Simple Discovery** (RSD) RFC as described on https://github.com/danielberlinger/rsd.
-Since not all required metadata can be obtained from the RSD format, the [Dublin Core schema](http://dublincore.org/documents/2012/06/14/dcmi-terms/?v=elements) is present in the NFD response as well.
+Since not all required metadata can be obtained from the RSD format, the [Dublin Core schema](http://dublincore.org/documents/2012/06/14/dcmi-terms/?v=elements) is present in the PSD response as well.

-Vendors and open source projects are allowed to add their own schema to the NFD discovery document however the manifest described below should be respected at all times.
+Vendors and open source projects are allowed to add their own schema to the PSD discovery document however the manifest described below should be respected at all times.

 An example manifest could be: